Bob Hannum Polishes Historic Markers in Time for the 250th

 Inspection

-In addition to this work, I also inspected the sculpture.
+In addition to the graffiti removal, I also inspected the sculpture.

 • Art Restoration at the US Consulate in Istanbul